 The United States funds the ILO through:

-- Assessed contributions paid by all ILO Member States by virtue of their membership, which constitute the ILO’s core funding or regular budget.
-Between 2015 and 2018, the United States Government provided more than US$ 326.9 million
+- Assessed contributions to the ILO's Regular Budget paid by all ILO Member States by virtue of their membership.
+Between 2016 and 2019, the United States Government contributed US$ 328 million

 The United States Government's support to ILO actions